Application deadline: Monday December 8th at 23:59

-Have you ever wondered how new ideas can help people in the developing world?
-Are you interested in what Cambridge can do to help?
+Have you ever wondered how Cambridge ideas can help make the world a better place?
 If so, then our Development i-Teams programme is for you!

-Development i-Teams investigates ways in which real Cambridge innovations can be used in low and middle income countries to improve people’s lives in a sustainable way, to help the world meet the UN Sustainable Development Goals.
+Development i-Teams investigates ways in which real Cambridge innovations can be used in low and middle income countries to improve people’s lives in a sustainable way, helping the world meet the UN Sustainable Development Goals.

-By joining a Development i-Team, you will work for 6 weeks with students from across the University and a dedicated industry mentor.
+By joining a Development i-Team, you will work with students from across the University and a dedicated industry mentor.
 You will investigate the realities of taking a real Cambridge invention into the developing world, gaining hands-on skills and experience.

 Past Development i-Teams projects include WaterScopeMajicoApRESCortirio and Colorifix.